Hometown no-no: Musgrove no-hitter for Padres vs. Rangers

 “I think in a way that makes it, if it can be any sweeter, any more special for him, to do it growing up in San Diego and this being his team, it’s about the perfect story written,” Tingler said.

 The only Rangers baserunner was Joey Gallo, who was hit by a pitch with two outs in the fourth inning.
-Jose Trevino had a hard lineout to right field for the final out of the eighth, and David Dahl ripped the first out of the ninth right at second baseman Jake Cronenworth.
+Jose Trevino had a hard lineout to right field for the final out of the eighth, and pinch-hitter David Dahl ripped the first out of the ninth right at second baseman Jake Cronenworth.
+Isiah Kiner-Falefa made the final out, a routien grounder to short.

-“There was like three different scenarios where I thought I lost it,” Musgrove said.
+“There was like three different scenarios where I thought I lost it,” said Musgrove, who described himself as “freaking exhausted.”

-Musgrove (2-0), who threw 77 of his 112 pitches for strikes, is in his sixth major league season.
+Musgrove is in his sixth major league season.
 He previously pitched for Houston (2016-17) and Pittsburgh (2018-20) and never had thrown a complete game in his previous 84 career starts.

-“I’m freaking exhausted, man,” he said.
-“There was no way I was coming out of that game.”

 It was the first no-hitter in the majors this season and only the second complete game.